minhDtran/CleaningData/CodeBook.md

-There are 50 columns in my tidy file, and they are defined as follow
+There are 50 columns in my tidy file, and they are defined as following:

 1. Subject  is the subject , and there are 30 subjects in the study